Richmond Metropolitan Fire Station

-The Richmond Metropolitan Fire Station, or Former Richmond Metropolitan Fire Station, at 154 Somerset Street in Richmond, Victoria, a suburb of Melbourne, Australia is a historic fire station which was built in 1905–1910.
+The Richmond Metropolitan Fire Station is a former fire station located at 154 Somerset Street in Richmond, an inner-city suburb of Melbourne, in Victoria, Australia.
+The former fire station was built between 1905 and 1910.

+Description

+Historical use

-It was built as the Richmond branch of the Metropolitan Fire Brigade.
+The two-storey brick building was built as the Richmond branch of the Metropolitan Fire Brigade with a residential wing.
 Its designer may have been MFB architect Percy Oakden.

-It has a two-storey residential wing.
+The building was added to the local heritage register of the City of Yarra in c.
+2007.

+Contemporary use

+Converted to a four-bedroom 370 m2 residence, the building was sold at auction for $2.75 million in October 2014.